cockroachdb/docs/v21.2/changefeed-examples.md

 In this example, you'll set up a changefeed for a single-node cluster that is connected to a Kafka sink and emits [Avro](https://avro.apache.org/docs/1.8.2/spec.html) records.
 The changefeed will watch two tables.

-1. If you do not already have one, [request a trial Enterprise license](enterprise-licensing.html).
+1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license](enterprise-licensing.html).

-2. Use the [`cockroach start-single-node`](cockroach-start-single-node.html) command to start a single-node cluster:
+1. Use the [`cockroach start-single-node`](cockroach-start-single-node.html) command to start a single-node cluster:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach start-single-node --insecure --listen-addr=localhost --background
     ~~~

-3. Download and extract the [Confluent Open Source platform](https://www.confluent.io/download/) (which includes Kafka).
+1. Download and extract the [Confluent Open Source platform](https://www.confluent.io/download/) (which includes Kafka).

-4. Move into the extracted `confluent-<version>` directory and start Confluent:
+1. Move into the extracted `confluent-<version>` directory and start Confluent:

     {% include copy-clipboard.html %}
     ~~~ shell